Cabbies can't sue NYC over Uber, Lyft impact on license values

 The court also dismissed the companies' claim under a New York law banning deceptive business practices.
 The law only applies to "consumer-oriented transactions," which does not include the sale of taxi medallions, the court said.

-(Reporting by Daniel Wiessner in Albany, New York; Editing by Alexia Garamfalvi, Alexandra Hudson)
+(Reporting by Daniel Wiessner in Albany, New York; Editing by Alexia Garamfalvi, Alexandra Hudson and Jonathan Oatis)

 ((daniel.wiessner@thomsonreuters.com))